Aradia, or the Gospel of the Witches: Controversy

 Hutton himself is a sceptic, not only of the existence of the religion that Aradia claims to represent, but also of the existence of Maddalena, arguing that it is more likely that Leland created the entire story than that Leland could be so easily "duped" by an Italian fortune-teller.
+In Triumph of the Moon, he notes the "current scholarly consensus that Aradia does not describe a genuine Italian witch religion".

 Clifton takes exception to Hutton's position, writing that it amounts to an accusation of "serious literary fraud" made by an "argument from absence"; one of Hutton's main objections is that Aradia is unlike anything found in medieval literature.

 Mathiesen also dismisses the third option, arguing that while Leland's English drafts for the book were heavily edited and revised in the process of writing, the Italian sections, in contrast, were almost untouched except for corrections of "precisely the sort that a proofreader would make as he compared his copy to the original".
-Matthieseon concluded that Leland was working from an extant Italian-language original that he described as "authentic, but not representative" of any larger folk tradition.
+Mathiesen concluded that Leland was working from an extant Italian-language original that he described as "authentic, but not representative" of any larger folk tradition.

+Cultural historian A.D.
+Manns has theorized that Leland could have passed on Maddalena's original manuscript to his close friend, fellow Florence resident and folklore collector James Wood Brown.
+In his book, Florence: past and present, Brown wrote that Leland had given him several manuscripts and texts, some of which originated with “Florentine” and “Tuscan” witches.

 Anthropologist Sabina Magliocco examined the first option (that Leland's manuscript represented a folk tradition involving Diana and the Cult of Herodias), stated in her article "Who Was Aradia?
 The History and Development of a Legend".
 Magliocco wrote that the text "may represent a 19th-century version of [the legend of the Cult of Herodias] that incorporated later materials influenced by medieval diabolism: the presence of 'Lucifero,' the Christian devil; the practice of sorcery; the naked dances under the full moon."